exot/minetest-mods/README.md

 Before updating mods, unapply the patches by passing the `-R` switch to the patch command.

 For licenses and copyrights see the corresponding mods.
-The rest is licensed under an MIT License.
+All that remains is licensed under an MIT License.